Frequently Asked Questions

 Q: What is the TWO Schedule?
 When do I need to arrive at Tufts?

-A: Freshmen check-In for Tufts Wilderness Orientation 2013 is by noon on August 22nd.
-Trips are 5 days and 4 nights long.
+A: Freshmen check-In for Tufts Wilderness Orientation 2014 is by noon on August 21st.
+Trips are 5 days and 4 nights long, so participants will return August 26th.
 For more detailed answers, feel free to drop us an email or check out the schedule.

 Q: If I don’t have the right equipment, how do I get it?